FrancesCoronel/personal-website-v3/_posts/2016-12-10-alter-conf.md

 #### **Lizzie Siegle**, [@lizziepika](https://twitter.com/lizziepika)

-Though both diversity and inclusion are important, it’s not enough to be in the room where it happens, which is like diversity.
+Though both diversity and inclusion are important, it's not enough to be in the room where it happens, which is like diversity.
 You want both the Adams Administration as well as Washington on your side, which is like inclusion.
 The latter breeds the former because even on a diverse team, you could still be uncomfortable and helpless.

 After attending and speaking at tech Meetups and conferences on both American coasts, Lizzie realized that companies should initially focus on inclusion, which will in turn lead to diversity.
 Lizzie realized that the diversity initiatives were successful because of the empowering and supportive atmosphere and that that same atmosphere is also obtained through inclusion and not necessarily diversity.

-So what’s the difference between the two?
+So what's the difference between the two?
 Lizzie uses Hamilton lyrics to go over similarities, differences, and the importance of both.

 <blockquote class="embedly-card"><h4><a href="https://twitter.com/SeanMHanson/status/807701752430661632">babashookt trolley on Twitter</a></h4><p>Eat, Sleep, Code" is an unhealthy and unreasonable attitude for CS students and engineers alike @lizziepika #Alterconf</p></blockquote>